-Places - the need to create vibrant and sustainable places in our city region.

-Economy - the need to increase productivity.

-People - the need to improve the health and quality of life of our residents.
+- Places the need to create vibrant and sustainable places in our city region. - Economy the need to increase productivity. - People the need to improve the health and quality of life of our residents.

-In tackling our environmental challenges, we must harness the potential for delivering economic, social and environmental benefits together.
+In tackling our environmental challenges, we must harness to potential for delivering economic, social and environmental benefits together.